Tennessee vs Kentucky Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Tennessee vs. Kentucky Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of stats on each team.
-In fact, anytime the Volunteers and Wildcats play there’s always several intriguing trends to key in on.
-Not to mention games played at Kroger Field in Oct rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through mountains of datapoints on each player.
+In fact, anytime the Volunteers and Wildcats play there’s always several intriguing angles to key in on.
+Not to mention games played at Kroger Field in Oct can often follow normal, predictable betting trends.

 Tennessee vs. Kentucky Prediction (AI)